limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-1-walkthrough.md

 ### Header

-This page appears to contain the headers of the admin portal and it shows the admin's full name at the dropdown menu — **Noman Riffat.**
+This page appears to contain the headers of the admin portal and it shows the admin's full name at the dropdown menu—**Noman Riffat.**

 ![header.php](/assets/images/posts/g0rmint-1-walkthrough/g0rmint-9.png)

-Again, looking at the HTML source code of this page, one of the CSS proves interesting — `style.css`.
+Again, looking at the HTML source code of this page, one of the CSS proves interesting—`style.css`.

 ```
 /*